 Wisdom is often spoken of as of two kinds: Wordly wisdom and inner wisdom, also called gnosis.
 But definitions tend to overlap.
 See for example [WP, "Vijnana;" and "Jnana")

 An old, Great Vedic Saying: "Atman (soul, Self) is Brahman (Godhead).
 That realisation is a mark of a wise man in a Vedic sense, a jnani.

 Vijnana is a term that covers such as science, knowledge, distinguishing or discerning, understanding, proper judgement, skill, proficiency, worldly knowledge, methodology (Spoken Sanskrit Dictionary).
 Getting knowledge and getting learned are said to be of vijnana.
 Texts and methodology of yoga and meditation are in themselves of vijnana to handle, and represent lower grades of wisdom.

-Sound meditation is a means to glide inwards from occupation with the world, into the beyond vijnana classifications, words and the like.
-Subtlety is the key to that.
-Wise men and women learn to meditate to rise beyond words - in other words, they make good and fit use of vijnana steps to get into gyana levels.
+Sound meditation is a means to glide inwards from occupation with the world, into the transcendental realm or realms.
+Subtlety is the key.
+Wise men and women learn to meditate to rise beyond words - in other words, they make good and fit use of vijnana steps to get into gyana (jnana) levels.
 One step at a time, or many, if that suits you also.

 Life moves along without erected manifestos

 Don't question a blind man for buying a mirror, it must serve him some purpose. - African proverb

 First, there is many a purpose in life - and many good ones, even.
 Old Bible statements and the Hebrew wisdom tradition talk well of gathering wisdom in life - and even speak of wisdom as something personified, Sophia.
 Accordingly, it behoves a human to learn from much significant mistakes of others in life, from own mistakes too as long as one survives them, and gather as much understanding as may be.